jtvnn/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A closure occurred in the nested function inside of personalDice.
+You can tell by noticing that the inner function reached outside itself to access the name parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+dansRoll did not alway return the same value.
+Each time the inner function was invoked, a random number was generated -- this is what changed.

 c.
 What is the lexical scope of `newRoll`?
+newRoll is accessible only inside of the inner function -- can't be accessed in outside of the function (personalDice).

 ### Task 3 - Stretch Goals